FREQUENTLY ASKED QUESTIONS

-Prospective clients who want to hire me need to first request a consultation by selecting the “Consultation” button on the top right-hand menu and filling it out.
+Prospective clients who want to hire me need to first request a case evaluation by filling out the contact form on our site.

 This will help me more quickly learn about your situation and whether I can help.
 If I cannot help, I will let you know after I have an opportunity to consider your answers within the form submission.

 You can also click on the top menu button to learn more about my practice areas.